Saunved/mint-css/docs/class-list.md

 .btn-secondary | defines a button with a secondary background color .btn-accent | defines a button with an accent background color .btn-circle | defines a circular button
-.btn-no-shadow | specify a button without any shadow (even on hover)
+.btn-group | defines a wrapper for a group of buttons

 ## Navigation
-class name | purpose
+Class | Purpose
 -----------|-----------
 .navigation | defines a navigation menu wrapper
 .logo | defines a logo wrapper